karakatic/EvoPreprocess/README.md

 from sklearn.metrics import accuracy_score
 from sklearn.model_selection import train_test_split
-from sklearn.tree import DecisionTreeClassifier from evopreprocess1.data_sampling import EvoSampling from evopreprocess1.feature_selection import EvoFeatureSelection
+from sklearn.tree import DecisionTreeClassifier from evopreprocess.data_sampling import EvoSampling from evopreprocess.feature_selection import EvoFeatureSelection

 # Set the random seed for the reproducibility
 random_seed = 1111